 Special consideration will be given to stories submitted with illustration

 Judging will be conducted by a panel, the panel will be chosen by Jeffersonville Public Art Commission (JPAC).

 The panel will choose 3 stories for recognition.
-The 1st place story will be converted into panels for the trail while the 2nd and 3rd place story will receive recognition on our website and social media pages.
+The 1st place story will be converted into panels for the trail while the 2nd and 3rd place story will receive recognition on our social media page.
 All three students will be invited to be honored at the ribbon cutting ceremony for the new story.

 The Story of the

 The Story Trail is a combination of an accessible, walkable path with a uniquely written story/activities for path-walkers to enjoy.
 The story is separated into 12 segments, mounted throughout the path on vinyl storyboard panels.
 The storyboards are elevated to "children's eye level" by vertical PVC pipes which have been secured into the ground and follow the perimeter of the walking path.
 The storyboards display the author's story on the front of the board and host participatory questions/activities on the back of each board, to encourage guests to engage with the story in various ways!

 The Jeffersonville Public Arts Commission (JPAC) initiated the story trail out of a need to edit the public art program of 2020.
 The commissioners wanted something unique and authentic to the arts in our area with an eye towards an experience for families that was socially distanced and safe, free, and easily accessible to all.

 JPAC commissioner, Rosy Callahan, brought forth the idea of the story trail as one she had stumbled upon in another community.
 The commission felt that the NoCo Arts District was the perfect place to create an intimate story trail, tucked away within it's whimsical surroundings.